Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the mage 4, fighting of the elements*
 ##### Cost: 3 experience points
 Instead of dealing damage, your melee attacks freeze your opponent.
 One or two successes will freeze a small area (a hand or a joint), three to four successes a medium area (one limb or two), five successes or more the entire body.\
-Frozen body parts take half a day to heal.
+Frozen body parts take half a day to heal.\
+Each attack that applies a freezing effect consumes one charge.

 ### Plasma cutter
 ##### *Requisites: way of the mage 4, fighting of the elements*